wolfkanglim/haema-game/README.md

 Created JavaScript 2d game use canvas, learned from Franks Lab.
 ### work to do,
 currently working on slide show for each characters and introduce Dr. W who created robot world.
 ### final project Mobile app game.
-Touoch screen and reponsive
+Touch screen and reponsive
 ### game audio sound will be added,